 Working with scientists from the Forest Preserves of Cook County, Friends identified bats as water-dependent species already present in the system whose reproductive success could benefit from help.

 Mother bats and their young are particularly at-risk due to lack of available habitat for communal nursery colonies.
 To date, Friends has installed four maternity colonies to provide additional habitat for these insect-eating species.
 The colonies are 4’x4’x4’, large enough to support thousands of mother bats and their young.
-Six colonies will be installed by the end of the project in 2017.
+Six colonies were installed by the end of the project in 2018.

 Working with scientists from the Forest Preserves of Cook County, Friends identified ospreys as a water-dependent species already present in the system whose reproductive success could benefit from help.

 Osprey populations plummeted across the country in the 1950s and 1960s due to the use of toxic pesticides.
 Decades after many countries banned chemicals like DDT, many osprey populations have recovered significantly.
 In the Chicago region, however, the osprey’s success is limited by a lack of available habitat.